magentabusiness/magentabusiness.github.io/docs/samples/sia-connect.md

         title: 'Select "<b>MQTT Basic</b>" credentials type.
 Set "<b>opcua_device</b>" as a client ID, "<b>sia_connect</b>" as a user name and use your own password.
 Click "<b>Add</b>";'
     3:
         image: /images/user-guide/integrations/sia-connect/creating-opc-ua-device-4-paas.png
-        title: 'A window will open where you can check the device&#39;s connection to ThingsBoard.
+        title: 'A window will open where you can check the device&#39;s connection to IoT HuB.
 Close this window by clicking "<b>Close</b>" button;'
     4:
         image: /images/user-guide/integrations/sia-connect/creating-opc-ua-device-5-paas.png
         title: 'Congratulations on adding the device!'